AccuDock® is The Ultimate Modular Floating Dock System. Our Floating Docks are lightweight,

-When you are done with step 8, the adjustable plates, upper and lower mounts should be tightened securely on a piling or seawall and totally plumb - sides, front and mounted in the 12 o'clock position on the piling.
-Verify this is so - by double checking with your level.
+When you are done with Step 8, the adjustable plates, upper and lower mounts should be tightened securely on a piling or seawall and totally plumb the sides, front and mount in the 12 o'clock position on the piling.
+To verify double check with your level.

-Shown here using the smaller floating dock version of the slide assemblies – that are used to connect our floating dock to an existing floating dock.
+Shown above is the smaller floating dock version of the slide assemblies that are used to connect our floating dock to an existing floating dock.

 If you have any comments feel free to Contact Us.